 - CORRECT.
 See the first two lines of passage A and the third sentence of the third paragraoh of passage B.

 - Only passage B mentions biology (the second sentence of the first paragraoh of passage A).

 - Only passage A mentions habituation.

-- Only passage A mentions required income (lines 13-15).
+- Only passage A mentions required income (the second sentence of the second paragraph of passage A).
 Required income relates to habituation, and passage B doesn’t mention habituation.

 Want a free Reading Comp lesson?